Configure Exchange Server public folders for a hybrid deployment

 In a hybrid deployment, your users can be in Exchange Online, on-premises, or both, and your public folders are either in Exchange Online or on-premises.
 Sometimes your online users may need to access public folders in your Exchange Server on-premises environment.
-Similarly, Exchange Server users may need to access public folders in Office 365 or Exchange Online.
+Similarly, Exchange Server users may need to access public folders in Office 365, Microsoft 365, or Exchange Online.

 If you have Exchange 2010 public folders, see Configure legacy on-premises public folders for a hybrid deployment.

-This article describes how to enable your Exchange Online/Office 365 users to access public folders in Exchange Server.
+This article describes how to enable your Exchange Online, Office 365, and Microsoft 365 users to access public folders in Exchange Server.
 To enable on-premises Exchange Server users to access public folders in Exchange Online, see Configure Exchange Online public folders for a hybrid deployment.

 What do you need to know before you begin?

 These instructions assume that you have used the Hybrid Configuration Wizard to configure and synchronize your on-premises and Exchange Online environments and that the DNS records used for most users' AutoDiscover references an on-premises end-point.
 For more information, see Hybrid Configuration Wizard.

 Implementing public folder coexistence for a hybrid deployment of Exchange with Office 365 or Microsoft 365 may require you to fix conflicts during the import procedure.
 Conflicts can happen due to non-routable email addresses assigned to mail enabled public folders, conflicts with other users and groups in Office 365 or Microsoft 365, and other attributes.

 In order to access public folders cross-premises, users must upgrade their Outlook clients to the November 2012 Outlook public update or later.